-Faculty: sj Miller
+Faculty: SJ Miller

 This AP Literature and Composition workshop is a college/university level course that focuses on different genres, contexts, literary skills, and sociocultural issues in order to prepare students for the exam in May and to also teach beyond the exam—so as to help students conceptualize what English can mean in the larger context of their lives.
-Together, we will carefully and critically analyze literature; understand the way writers use language to provide meaning; consider a work’s structure, style, and themes as well as literary elements such as: figurative language, point of view, tone, diction, allusion, syntax, imagery, symbolism; study representative works from various genres and time periods (from the sixteenth century through contemporary times- poetry, prose, plays, short stories, young adult literature, film, TV, radio, music[hip-hop, punk, EMO, grunge, Indi-rock, country, rock]); apply different critical lenses to reading including but not limited to: classical/ancient, feminism, archetypal, cultural studies, formalism/new criticism, postcolonialism, deconstruction, Marxism, psychoanalysis, structuralism/poststructuralism; study characterization and development; consider the social and historical values a work embodies and reflects; consider how ethnicity, social class, gender, sexual orientation, national origin, and ability are reflected by literature; explore ways to write in different genres for different audiences and purposes including but not limited to: expository, analytic, rhetorical, and prose; engage, when possible, with multi-modal literacies, for reading, writing and presenting; reflect on the writing revision process as a way to help students become a more effective critic of one’s own writing; become a more effective communicator and thinker about reading and writing; and, discuss ways to prepare students for the college application process.
-Most of the week will be taught through constructivist (hands-on) and liberatory pedagogies as teachers will be invited to discuss, engage, participate, reflect, share, question, probe, teach, re-teach, and push beyond where their current practices reside.
+Together, we will carefully and critically analyze literature; understand the way writers use language to provide meaning; consider a work’s structure, style, and themes as well as literary elements such as: figurative language, point of view, tone, diction, allusion, syntax, imagery, symbolism; study representative works from various genres and time periods (from the sixteenth century through contemporary times- poetry, prose, plays, short stories, young adult literature, film, TV, radio, music[hip-hop, punk, EMO, grunge, Indi-rock, country, rock]); apply different critical lenses to reading including but not limited to: classical/ancient, feminism, archetypal, cultural studies, formalism/new criticism, queer, postcolonialism, deconstruction, Marxism, psychoanalysis, structuralism/poststructuralism; study characterization and development; consider the social and historical values a work embodies and reflects; consider how ethnicity, social class, gender, sexual orientation, gender expression, national origin, disability, size (weight/height), and ability are reflected by literature; explore ways to write in different genres for different audiences and purposes including but not limited to: expository, analytic, rhetorical, and prose; engage, when possible, with multi-modal literacies, for reading, writing and presenting; reflect on the writing revision process as a way to help students become a more effective critic of one’s own writing; become a more effective communicator and thinker about reading and writing; and, discuss ways to prepare students for the college application process.
+Most of the week will be taught through constructivist (hands-on), culturally relevant, and liberatory pedagogies as teachers will be invited to discuss, engage, participate, reflect, share, question, probe, teach, re-teach, and push beyond where their current practices reside.
 The week will provide teachers with an overview of an AP curriculum, offer tools for immediate application to their practice, test taking practice and strategies for the essays and multiple choice sections, and provide essential networking opportunities with other AP experts in the field.

 Faculty: Jeanne Kaidy